getsolarajs/solara-docs/docs/getting-started/first-bot.md

 # Your First Bot

-Let's create a simple "ping" bot using Solara.js.
+Let's create a simple "ping" command using Solara.js.
 This example demonstrates the core file structure and the function-based scripting approach.

 ## **1. Project Setup**